beginning of content

 What is prostate cancer?

-As you age, your prostate can also grow for other reasons, such as prostatitis (inflammation of the gland) or benign prostatic hypertrophy.
-These conditions are common in older men.
+As you become older, your prostate can also grow for other reasons (not related to cancer).
+For example, prostatitis (an inflammation of the prostate gland) or benign prostatic hypertrophy (BHP).
+Both of these conditions are common in older males.

 What are the symptoms of prostate cancer?

-Even if you have prostate cancer, you may not notice any symptoms unless the cancer grows large enough to cause problems.
+If you have prostate cancer, you may not notice any symptoms until the tumour grows to a certain size.

-While these symptoms might not mean prostate cancer, if you notice any of them, check with your doctor.
+Many people have these symptoms without having prostate cancer, but if you notice any symptoms, it’s important to check with your doctor.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.